metacpan/metacpan-cpan-extracted/distros/L/Linux-Systemd/README.md

 # NAME

-Linux::Systemd - Use the systemd journal
+Linux::Systemd - Bindings for `systemd` APIs

 # VERSION

-version 1.172760
+version 1.172840

 # DESCRIPTION

+The following `systemd` components are wrapped to some to degree.

 ## Journal

 To log to the journal, see [Linux::Systemd::Journal::Write](https://metacpan.org/pod/Linux::Systemd::Journal::Write).

 To read from the journal, see [Linux::Systemd::Journal::Read](https://metacpan.org/pod/Linux::Systemd::Journal::Read).

+## Daemon

+To report status and use service watchdogs, see [Linux::Systemd::Daemon](https://metacpan.org/pod/Linux::Systemd::Daemon).

 # BUGS AND LIMITATIONS